14th Street (Manhattan)

 14th Street is a major crosstown street in the New York City borough of Manhattan, traveling between Eleventh Avenue on Manhattan's West Side and Avenue C on Manhattan's East Side.
-It forms a boundary between several neighborhoods and is sometimes considered the border between Lower Manhattan and Midtown Manhattan.
+It forms a boundary between several neighborhoods and is the border between Lower Manhattan and Midtown Manhattan.

 At Broadway, 14th Street forms the southern boundary of Union Square.
 It is also considered the southern boundary of Chelsea, Flatiron/Lower Midtown, and Gramercy, and the northern boundary of Greenwich Village, Alphabet City, and the East Village.
 West of Third Avenue, 14th Street marks the southern terminus of western Manhattan's grid system.
 North of 14th Street, the streets make up a near-perfect grid that runs in numerical order.
 South of 14th, the grid continues in the East Village almost perfectly, except in Greenwich Village, where an older and less uniform grid plan applies.

 In the early history of New York City, 14th Street was an upscale location.
 However, it lost its glamour and status as the city grew northward and today it is primarily zoned as a commercial street.
 In October 2019, a busway restriction was put in place between Third and Ninth Avenues, prohibiting most types of vehicles during the daytime.